man0n0n0/pointer_heater/software/esp32/README.md

 For now, the mosquitto server is only there to display various data that we may need, especially when developping.

+To kill the mosquitto server you can either type

+brew services stop moquitto

+OR

+pkill mosquitto

 # How to upload code through the net

-The CircuitPython web workflow has been activate, so just go to the board's ip address and upload your code from there.
+The CircuitPython web workflow has been activated, so just go to the board's ip address and upload your code from there.
 Ex:

 192.168.8.118/fs
 192.168.8.118/code